Pornography in France: Parental controls

 A mandatory age control for pornographic websites has been approved by the French government, in order to prevent minors from accessing pornographic content.
 The average age for an individual first being exposed to pornography is 13.
 During a speech at UNESCO, French president Emmanuel Macron said: “We do not take a 13-year-old boy to a sex-shop, not anything goes in the digital world."
 Some children, however, have first consumed pornography as early as 8.
 Macron warned that websites will be given a period of six months for parental control to be set up by default, and if not, a law for automatic parental control will be passed.
 According to Metacert, there are currently 5.5 million pornographic websites in France alone.
 Macron also started that "sexuality is built on stereotypes."

 Child pornography

 Child pornography is illegal in France.
 The maximum penalty for using and distributing child pornography is 7 years imprisonment and a €100,000 fine.

-In 31 October 2025, Shein who is a Chinese fashion company faced severe criticism over publishing the childlike sex doll that holds a teddy bear and pulled out from the website, but the French government are threatening to ban Shein if it re-appears again, company executives could also face 7 years in prison and a hefty fines.
+In 31 October 2025, Shein who is a Chinese fashion company faced severe criticism over publishing the childlike sex doll that holds a teddy bear and pulled out from the website, but the French government are threatening to ban Shein if it re-appears again, company executives could also face 7 years in prison and hefty fines.